top of page

 Oct 7, 2024

-Written by Johnathon Anderson, Ph.D., a research scientist specializing in regenerative medicine and serving as an Associate Professor at the University of California Davis School of Medicine
+Written by Johnathon Anderson, Ph.D., a research scientist, and Associate Professor at the University of California Davis School of Medicine

 What is Semax?

 Semax peptide is a unique fragment derived from adrenocorticotropic hormone (ACTH), specifically from its 4-7 segment.
 (1) ACTH is secreted by corticotroph cells in the pituitary gland.
-It’s secreted in several intermittent pulses throughout the day into the bloodstream and body.
-Just like cortisol, levels of adrenocorticotropic hormone are typically high in the morning when we wake up and lower throughout the day.
+It’s secreted in several intermittent pulses throughout the day into the bloodstream.

 Semax is derived from adrenocorticotropic hormone